joseluisq/redel/README.md

 > Replace byte occurrences between two byte delimiters.

-__Redel__ provides an small interface around [Scanner](https://golang.org/pkg/text/scanner/) for replace and filter byte occurrences between two byte delimiters.
-It supports an array of byte-pairs replacements with a map and filter callbacks as params in order to control every replacement.
+__Redel__ provides a small interface around [Scanner](https://golang.org/pkg/text/scanner/) for replace and filter byte occurrences between two byte delimiters.
+It supports an array of byte-pair replacements with a map and filter callbacks in order to control every replacement.

 ## Install